-This policy, the Smart Core curriculum, and the courses necessary for graduation shall be reviewed by staff, students, and parents at least every other year3 to determine if changes need to be made to better serve the needs of the district's students.
+This policy, the Smart Core curriculum, and the courses necessary for graduation shall be reviewed by staff, students, and parents as part of the annual school district support plan development process3 to determine if changes need to be made to better serve the needs of the district's students.
 The superintendent, or his/her designee, shall select the composition of the review panel.